Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/Control Panel - Misc/WHM vs cPanel.md

-WHM (Web Host Manager) and cPanel are both control panels that allow users to manage websites and domains.
+WHM and cPanel are both control panels that allow users to manage websites and domains.
 - WHM is used by resellers to manage hosting accounts for their plans, while cPanel is used by end users to manage their own hosting accounts.
 - WHM offers more control and configuration options than cPanel, and can be considered the backend to cPanel

+---

+WHM is a Web Hosting Management Platform cPanel is Web Hosting Control Panel, specifically a Sever Control Panel

 ----